michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ```
 {: .terminal}

-## Sesterl hello world with escript and FFI
+## Sesterl "Hello World" with escript and FFI

 Sesterl source files have a `.sest` file extension.
+The syntax is similar to Standard ML or OCaml.

 <figure markdown="1">
 ````sml